nais/doc/addons/azure-ad.md

 ---
 description: >
-  Provisioning and configuration of accompanying Azure AD application.
+  Provisioning and configuration of accompanying Azure AD application for authentication and authorization in web applications.
 ---

 # Azure AD Application